Le Figaro Magazine

-Le Figaro Magazine is a French language weekly news magazine published in Paris, France.
+Le Figaro Magazine (/fr/) is a French weekly news magazine published in Paris.
 The magazine is the weekly supplement of the daily newspaper Le Figaro and has been in circulation since 1978.

 History

 The magazine is the first supplement of Le Figaro newspaper.
 It was established in 1978, when Le Figaro Littéraire was renamed as Le Figaro Magazine.
 Louis Pauwels was functional in its start and was appointed its director.
 His daughter, Marie-Claire Pauwels, worked as fashion director of the magazine from 1980 to 2006.

 The magazine is part of the Figaro Group which also owns the daily newspaper Le Figaro and the magazines Le Particulier and Madame Figaro Magazine.
 Le Figaro Magazine is published by Société du Figaro S.A. on a weekly basis and is sold with Le Figaro on Saturdays.

 The headquarters of Le Figaro Magazine is in Paris.
 It provides articles on news about political events and current affairs.
 The weekly also features articles concerning art, music and literature.

 Alexis Brezet served as the editor-in-chief of the weekly.